Figaarillo/greenbin-back/README.md

 ### Running Migrations

-- To generate new migrations:

 ```sh
 make migrations
 ```

 ### Linting and Formatting

-To lint the code:
+- To lint the code:

 ```sh
 pnpm run lint
 ```

-To format the code:
+- To format the code:

 ```sh
 pnpm run prettier